Español

 The treatment plan will depend on:

-Surgery to remove the tumor is part of treatment for nearly all patients with RMS if it can be done safely.
+Surgery to remove the tumor is part of treatment for nearly all patients with RMS if it can be done safely without causing damage or disfigurement.
 If not, other treatments (like chemo and/or radiation) might be done first.
-If the tumor shrinks enough, surgery can be done at this point.
+If the tumor shrinks enough, surgery can be done later.

 The type of surgery done (and the type of surgeon who does it) depends on where the tumor is.
-Ask the doctor what kind of surgery will be needed and what to expect.
+Ask your cancer care team what kind of surgery will be needed and what to expect.

-Any type of surgery can have risks and side effects.
-Be sure to ask the doctor what to expect.
+Any type of surgery can have risks such as bleeding, infections, and scarring.
+Be sure to ask the doctor what to expect from your (child’s) planned surgery.
 If you have problems, let your doctors know.

-Chemo is the use of drugs to fight cancer.
-These drugs go into the blood and spread all over the body.
+Chemo is the use of drugs to kill cancer cells.
+These drugs go into the bloodstream and spread to cells all over the body.
 Chemo is important for all patients with RMS.
-If it’s not given, the cancer is much more likely to come back.
+If chemo is not used, the cancer is likely to come back.

-To treat RMS, 2 or more chemo drugs are given.
+To treat RMS, two or more chemo drugs are given.
 Chemo is typically given once a week for the first few months, and then less often.
-The total length of chemo often ranges from 6 months to a year.
+The total length of chemo often ranges from 6 months to more than a year.

-There are ways to lessen and treat most chemo side effects.
+There are ways to lessen and treat many chemo side effects.
 Be sure to tell the cancer care team about any side effects so they can help.

 Getting radiation is a lot like getting an x-ray.
 Although the radiation is stronger, it is still painless.
 Treatments are usually given 5 days a week for several weeks.

 If the doctor suggests radiation treatment, ask about what side effects might happen.
-Side effects depend on the type of radiation that’s used and the part of the body being treated.
+Side effects depend on the type of radiation that is used and the part of the body being treated.
 Common side effects of radiation are:

-Radiation also can cause some long-term side effects in growing children, such as slowed bone growth.
+Radiation also can cause some long-term side effects in children.
 Talk to the cancer care team about what to expect.

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.